ScoreCL: Augmentation-Adaptive Contrastive Learning via Score-Matching Function: Introduction

+We firstly have discovered that the score matching function can estimate the difference.
+The score represents the gradient of the log density with respect to the data, indicating that it is a vector field pointing in the direction where the density increases the most~\cite{hyvarinen2009estimation,hyvarinen2008optimal}.
+However, due to the unknown true distribution, learning the score function remains an intractable challenge~\cite{hyvarinen2009estimation,hyvarinen2008optimal,song2020sliced,vincent2011connection}.
+Denosining score matching (DSM) offers a simple approach to estimating the score by perturbing the data with a noise distribution~\cite{vincent2011connection}.
+In our observations, the strength of augmentation can be accurately measured by evaluating the norm of score values, estimated by DSM, for the augmented images.
+This remains true even when a combination of multiple augmentations is employed in their generation.
+Furthermore, our findings reveal that the difference between augmented views can be effectively captured by assessing the norm of the score value differences.

+Leveraging the observed properties of DSM, we propose a simple but novel CL framework called ``Score-Guided Contrastive Learning'', namely \textbf{ScoreCL}.
+The loss function is designed to attenuate more when the differences between the pairs increase according to their score values.
+To show that our method can be easily applied to existing CL methods regardless of whether they use negative pairs, we empirically validate our method on the benchmark datasets such as CIFAR-10, CIFAR-100~\cite{krizhevsky2009learning}, and ImageNet~\cite{deng2009imagenet,oord2018representation}, achieving up to 3\%p improvements over SimCLR~\cite{chen2020simple}, SimSiam~\cite{chen2021exploring}, W-MSE~\cite{ermolov2021whitening}, and VICReg~\cite{bardes2021VICReg}.
+We summarize contributions as follows:

-\item Drawing on empirical evidence of a correlation between score values and the strength of augmentation, we introduce a contrastive objective to adaptively consider the augmentation scale. \item The proposed method can be added to the existing CL models simply, and verify its effect in four models (SimCLR, SimSiam, W-MSE, VICReg), three datasets (CIFAR-10, CIFAR-100, ImageNet-100), and four augmentation strategies.
-Besides, we demonstrate through downstream tasks that learned representations with our method outperform the ones without ours. \item To the best of our knowledge, it is the first work to analyze the property of the score matching function that recognizes the scale of the augmentation. \end{itemize}
+\begin{itemize} \item Drawing on empirical evidence of a correlation between score values and the strength of augmentation, we present a novel CL framework, which adaptively focuses on pairs with substantial differences between the pairs.
+It is not only easily applied to any CL methods, but also to augmentation strategies. \item Through extensive experiments, we show that models trained with our method consistently outperform others - even with recent CL methods and augmentation strategies, and a large-scale dataset. \item To the best of our knowledge, it is the first work to analyze the property of the score matching function that recognizes the scale of the augmentation. \end{itemize}